KatePaulauskas/watch-store/README.md

 ## Credits

 ### Code Development
+- Repository was created using [Code Institute Template](https://github.com/Code-Institute-Org/ci-full-template).
+- Code Institute ['Boutique Ado' Walk through](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+EA101+4/courseware/eb05f06e62c64ac89823cc956fcd8191/3adff2bf4a78469db72c5330b1afa836/) was used as an inspiration and guide for creating this project.
+- [Bootstrap 5 documentation](https://getbootstrap.com/docs/5.3/getting-started/introduction/) was used for designing the layout and styling elements of the project.
+- [Django Documentation](https://docs.djangoproject.com/en/stable/) was extensively used throughout the project creation for general guidance, model and views setup and form handling.
 - To change the color of the hamburger menu icon on mobile, instructions from [Stack Overflow](https://stackoverflow.com/questions/50761763/how-can-i-change-the-color-of-the-hamburger-in-bootstrap-4-from-the-given-link) were used.
 - Instructions from [Kinsta](https://kinsta.com/blog/css-text-outline/) were used to add outline to the H1 text on the home page.
 - The method for styling checkboxes, including the tick mark, was referenced from [Ben Nadel's blog](https://www.bennadel.com/blog/3778-using-css-webkit-appearance-to-style-checkbox-after-pseudo-element.htm).